 By leveraging the Context Activity list in this way, cmi5 is following intentional core principles of how to structure xAPI statement data to optimize LMS performance while providing a consistent information model around the concept of an AU launch session inherent in the majority of launchable experiences.

-Brian Miller is the Director of Engineering and is also the most pedantic person at the office, which is saying something.
+Brian Miller is the Senior Director of Engineering and is also the most pedantic person at the office, which is saying something.
 That skill makes him great at ensuring our products support the standards, which is precisely what he spends his days doing.
+Brian is a IEEE LTSC voting member working on the advancement of learning standards, like xAPI and cmi5.